Dubhbruja Flatcoats

 Our Story

-NethertonA footpath past the end of our drive takes you on a half mile walk to the links and the gorgeous Grampian coastline where the gang have use of the beach with barely anyone else on it most of the time.
-We overlook the Loch Of Strathbeg (RSPB nature reserve) from all the front windows, it's lovely and even on a windy, stormy, rainy day it has appeal.
+NethertonWe are only a few mins from the links and the gorgeous Grampian coastline and a beach with barely anyone else on it most of the time.
+At the front we overlook the Loch Of Strathbeg (RSPB nature reserve that gets a huge number of the worlds pink footed geese arrive every winter), it's lovely and even on a windy, stormy, rainy day it has appeal.

-Loch of StrathbegWe are at the heart of shooting country in Aberdeenshire too which I suppose is apt us breeding gun dogs and we get a huge number of the worlds pink footed geese arrive every year for the winter.
-As having a pack of dogs milling about the house throughout the day is a bit of a feat they rotate through the house during the day and take turns to sleep in at night!!!
-We have even made two rooms into one just to give us enough space for them all to be inside.
-The gang also have heated kennels to sleep in which Justin has fitted out beautifully for them and they spend their days wandering about in the 4 acres of paddocks and garden.They all love their cosy beds and getting some of the girls out of theirs is a real challenge some days.
+Loch of StrathbegAs having a whole pack of dogs in the house is a bit of a feat they take turns throughout the day and take turns to sleep in at night.
+They also have heated kennels to sleep in where they have the same great view and they 4 acres of paddocks and garden to play in.
+They all love their cosy beds and getting some of the girls out of theirs is a real challenge some days.

 A bit of History for you!